-Upgrading DOE's ARM ground-based research radar is absolutely central to maintaining DOE's worldleading suite of field observational capabilities.
-The DOE ARM PAR facility would be unique in providing ground-based observations for research studies of cloud systems, especially important to understanding rapidly evolving convective storms.
-This understanding is essential not only for weather applications but also to further representation of convection in advanced Earth system models.
+Upgrading DOE's ARM ground-based research radar is absolutely central to maintaining DOE's world-leading suite of field observational capabilities.
+The DOE ARM PAR facility would be unique in providing ground-based observations for research studies of cloud systems, which are especially important to understanding rapidly evolving convective storms.

+This understanding is essential not only for weather applications but also to improve representation of convection in advanced Earth system models.

-PAR's status as ready to initiate construction has been established through previous NSF and NOAA applications.
-The subcommittee recommends strongly that the PAR facility maximize its capabilities with regard to wavelength choices, polarization, and other recent technological developments.
+PAR's status as (A) ready to initiate construction has been established through previous NSF and NOAA applications.
+The subcommittee recommends strongly that the PAR facility maximize its capabilities regarding wavelength choices, polarization, and other recent technological developments.
 The massive increase in temporal and spatial detail PAR would provide would impart opportunities to interpret PAR observations using next-generation cloud chambers, which have been proposed to include all water phases and turbulence.
-The subcommittee's strong endorsement of PAR on grounds of scientific potential and construction readiness stands notwithstanding the status of the cloud chamber also under consideration in this charge.
+The subcommittee's endorsement of PAR's scientific potential and construction readiness is strong regardless of the status of the cloud chamber (see p.
+4) also under consideration in this charge.
 The subcommittee notes unprecedented opportunities for synergy between laboratory and field studies should both facilities be constructed.